Christman Genipperteinga: Life and alleged crimes

 Chronicles assert that Genipperteinga kept a diary in which he detailed the murders of 964 individuals, as well as a tally of the loot gained from them.
-In addition to this evidence, he readily admitted to the murders, adding that if he had reached his goal of a thousand victims, he would have been "satisfied".
+In addition to this evidence, he readily admitted to the murders, adding that if he had reached his goal of a thousand victims, he would have quit killing, abandoned dark magic and spent the rest of his life living off his ill-gotten wealth.

 On 17 June 1581 Christman Genipperteinga was found guilty and condemned to death by breaking on the wheel.
-Allegedly, he survived nine days of torture before he perished and was kept conscious throughout with "strong drink".
+Allegedly, he survived nine days of torture before he perished and was kept conscious throughout with "strong drink" administered by his torturers each day.